rweigel/phys305/flux.md

 where $\dot{N}$ is the number particles that pass through the line per second, $\eta$ is the number of particles per unit area and $l_y$ is the length of the line that particles pass through.

 Next, suppose we wanted to compute the number of particles that pass through the green line.
-In this case, we note that that the number of particles that pass through the green line is the same as the number of particles that pass through the black line.
-Although the black line is longer, the length that matters in computing the number of particles is $l_y$, so the flux is still $\dot{N} = n v_x l_y$.
+In this case, we note that that the number of particles that pass through the green line per second is the same as the number of particles that pass through the red line per second.
+Although the red line is longer, the length that matters in computing the number of particles is $l_y$, so the flux is still $\dot{N} = n v_x l_y$.

-Note that in the above we found a new line that was perpendicular to the velocity to compute the flux.
-Equivalently, we can multiply the component of velocity that is perpendicular to the green line by the length of the green line.
+Note that in the above we found a new line that was perpendicular to the velocity to compute the flux through a given line.
+Equivalently, we could have multiplied the component of velocity that is perpendicular to the green line by the length of the green line.
 The component of velocity that is perpendicular to the green line is $v_x\cos\theta$ and so the flux through the green line is still $\dot{N} = \eta (v_x\cos\theta) l = \eta v_x l\cos\theta = n v_x l_y$, where $l_y=l\cos\theta$ was used in the last step.

 Using the definition of the dot product, $\mathbf{A}\cdot \mathbf{B}=AB\cos\theta$, we can write

 $$\dot{N} = \eta \mathbf{v}\cdot\hat{\mathbf{n}} l$$

-where a normal vector $\hat{\mathbf{n}}$ was used.
-This normal vector is defined to be perpendicular to the line through which the flux is computed.
+where $\hat{\mathbf{n}}$ is a unit vector perpendicular to the line and $l$ is the length of the line.
 For a given line, two normal directions can be defined.
 As a result, if the computed $\dot{N}$ is positive, there is a net flow through the line in the direction of $\hat{\mathbf{n}}$; if the computed $\dot{N}$ is negative, there is a net flow through the line in the direction opposite of $\hat{\mathbf{n}}$.

 ### Example